 Step 1: Air Drying

-In the back corners of our lumber yards in both Maryland and Connecticut, you’ll find stacked and stickered lumber drying in the open air.
+In the back corners of our lumber yards in Maryland and elsewhere, you’ll find stacked and stickered lumber drying in the open air.
 Stickers, small spacers between boards that allow for air flow around them, allow for moisture to be evenly released.

 In order to prevent checking and cracking, we paint or wax the ends of the boards to slow moisture release from the ends.
 This drying method is safest for the wood because it does not promote setting of the lignin like kiln drying will; on the flip side, solely air-dried lumber will not be as stable as kiln-dried lumber will be; however, lumber that is air dried but not kiln dried will be easier to work with.